How These SMBs Scaled Without Adding Headcount — and How To Copy Them

 The project was central to their competitive edge, and outsourcing it required a deep level of trust.
 “We were most concerned with finding an AI expert who had both the technical ability and a deep understanding of our business model to create a truly industry-defining tool,” said COO Rebecca Kilibarda.

 Through Upwork, they found Julia Komissarchik, an AI specialist with a background in patents and IP protection.
 She built a deep-learning engine that soon delivered results.
-Early on, the platform improved deal closure rates by 15%, reduced time-to-close, and gave PTS brokers more time to focus on clients.
+Early on, the platform improved deal closure rates by 15%, reduced time to close, and gave PTS brokers more time to focus on clients.

 “AI is evolving so fast that having access to specialized expertise on demand means we can keep innovating without waiting for internal bandwidth,” Rebecca explained.
 “It’s a combination that keeps us agile and ahead of the curve.”